jhlagado/firth/README.md

 A word is a piece of reusable code which can be called with parameters which are pushed onto the stack, executes and then returns one or more results on the stack.
 Forth doesn't assume that the user of a word knows where it is located in memory, instead, the word is looked up in a data structure known as the "dictionary".

 The dictionary is a singly linked list which starts at the most recently defined word.
-Each word in the dictionary has a header record in the form:
+Each word in the dictionary has a header record of the form:

 | previous word | flags & name length | name   | body   |
 | ------------- | ------------------- | ------ | ------ |
 | 2 bytes       | 1 byte              | char[] | byte[] |

-The word header starts with a pointer to the previous word in the dictionary followed by a byte which contains some boolean flags in the upper bits
+The header starts with a pointer to the previous word in the dictionary and is followed by a byte which contains some boolean flags in its upper bits:

 - bit 7 - Immediate flag
 - bit 6 - Hidden flag

 The Immediate flag marks this word as one that will execute immediately rather than being compiled for later use.
-The hidden flag marks this word as being invisible to searches.
-Words are marked hidden while they are still being compiled and therefore incomplete.
+The Hidden flag marks this word as being invisible to searches.
+This is usually done to indicate that the word has not yet been completely defined and is probably in the processs of being parsed and compiled.

 The lower 6 bits of this byte are used to store the length of the word's name. this means that the maxiumum length of a word is limited to 63 ASCII characters.

-After this byte comes an array chars for storing the name and finally the body of the word which consists of either machine code or a sequence of other Forth words.
+After this byte comes an array chars which store the actual name and finally the body of the word which consists of either a subroutine written in machine code or is a sequence of other Forth words.

-The process of looking up a word consists of starting with the latest word (which is pointed to by a global variable in Firth called LATEST) and working backwards through the list, jumping from word to word comparing the name until a match is found.
-If the previous word pointer is null then the search terminates.
+The process of looking up a word consists of starting with the latest word (which is pointed to by a global variable in Firth called LATEST) and working backwards through the list, jumping from word to word comparing the name of the word with what we are looking for until a match is found.
+If the dictionary cannot provide a match then Forth will finally encounter a pointer with a value of 0 and the search terminates.

-When a word is found, it can be executed by moving to the first address after the header which is conventionally called the "Code Field Address" or "CFA" but which I'll just call the body.
+When a word is found, it can be executed by locating the first address after the header which is conventionally called the "Code Field Address" or "CFA" but which I'll just call the body.
 To convert from word address to the start of the body, simply add the size of the header to the address:

 ```
 body_address = word_address + 2 + 1 + name_length